 She gave him a withering look.
 “Bollocks.”

 Bones grinned.
 “Imitation is the sincerest form of flattery.
 But back to the subject.
 You said your mum carried you for what?
-Four months?
-Five?”
+Five months?”

 At once, her expression changed, going back to the haunted one that no one her age should wear.
-“Five.
-Why?”
+“Yes, why?”

 “Excuse me?” she said in her prissiest tone.

 “You know, luv.
-Sperm, if you want to be all technical about it.
+Sperm.
 Your father still had living sperm in his juice.
 Now, that could only be possible if he’d been newly changed.
 Within a week at most.
 Right off, then, you can pinpoint almost exactly how old he is, in vampire years.
 Add that to any recent deaths around that time and place matching his description, and bingo!
-There’s your dad.”
+There’s your da.”

-Shock crossed her features, followed by her brows knitting together as she processed this.
+Shock crossed her features as she processed this.
 Bones waited, saying nothing.
 When she finally looked back at him, that shock had been replaced by flintlike determination.